dothidden/writeups/content/Swamp_CTF_2025/greeting_as_a_service.md

 #10 0x0000000000000000 in ?? ()
 ```

-This guess is purelt based on the return addresses.
+This guess is purely based on the return addresses.
 I think from number 4 onwards it's just random values found on the stack, but the addresses 1 to 3 are probably entry functions from libc, like `libc_start_main()`.
 So that leaves address 0 to be the `main()` function.
 Let's disassemble it:

 ```